-Authentication token for the NetBackup VMware plug-ins
+Authentication token for the NetBackup vSphere Web Client plug-in

-With the NetBackup VMware plug-ins, the VMware administrator can use vSphere Client (or vSphere Web Client) to recover virtual machines.
+With the NetBackup vSphere Web Client plug-in, the VMware administrator can use vSphere Web Client to recover virtual machines.
 To allow the plug-in to communicate with the NetBackup master server, you must provide an authentication token to the VMware administrator.

-To create an authentication token, see the appropriate plug-in guide:

-- Veritas NetBackup Plug-in for VMware vCenter Guide - Veritas NetBackup Plug-in for VMware vSphere Web Client Guide
+To create an authentication token, see the Veritas NetBackup Plug-in for VMware vSphere Web Client Guide: